 what i do

 I photograph love and family.
-Most of my year is spent photographing weddings, but I think that family is such an important part of weddings.
+I’m primarily a wedding photographer, and my specialty is in small weddings and elopements (I especially dig alternative locations with character).
+I’m also a newborn photographer, and I love working with kids.
+I feel like these specialties work together, because family is such an important part of weddings.
 The ceremony is about a lot of things, but at the heart of it, two people are becoming family.
+Plus, it means I get to see clients again and again as their family grows.
 I take a documentary approach to telling stories – about your wedding day, the new baby you’ve just brought home, or who your family is right now.
 I strive for natural and honest portraits, candids that are joyful, moments that are thoughtful, and details that make you feel something.

 why i do it

 Portraits should reflect more than just how you look.
 We’re not shooting passport photos here.
 I want you to look through your album and feel like you’re reliving all of it, to see portraits on your wall and smile.
 I believe that weddings are an opportunity to enjoy the company of family and friends, that you can opt out of the stress of perfect and embrace planning a day that reflects what you love and value.
 Having a record of what your family is really like, right now, is better than an idealized, posed to perfection version of them.

 what i believe

 I believe in the power of slowing down.
 In spontaneous, imperfect moments over slick editorial perfection.
 That a little distortion makes a record better.
 That getting beautiful photos of the people you love shouldn’t be a hassle.
 It can, I swear, be a fun experience.
 I believe that family is what you make it, and that anything can be an adventure if you look at it in the right light.

 why i love prints